-Section 129 Letter Delivery (Letter Of Demand) Amendments
+Section 129 Letter Delivery (Letter Of Demand in South Africa) Amendments

-Section 129 Letter Delivery (Letter Of Demand) Amendments
+Section 129 Letter Delivery (Letter Of Demand in South Africa) Amendments

 Ensure You Have Proof Of Delivery

-June 2012, the Constitutional Court clarified the requirements surrounding the delivery of the notice that a credit provider must give to a consumer or debtor, in the event of default, (the section 129) letter as required by the National Credit Act (“the NCA”).
+In June 2012, the Constitutional Court clarified the requirements surrounding the delivery of the letter of demand in South Africa that a credit provider must give to a consumer or debtor in the event of default, ( Section 129) a letter as required by the National Credit Act (“the NCA”).

 The Case “Sebola Vs Standard Bank Of South African Limited”

-During a High Court application for rescission (where it was established that the Sebolas did not receive the notice), the court rejected the argument which stated that the NCA does not require actual delivery of the section 129 letter.
-The High Court held that it was sufficient for the credit provider to show that it had sent the notice to the consumer’s chosen address – the credit provider need not show that the consumer actually received the notice.
+During a High Court application for rescission (where it was established that the Sebolas did not receive the notice), the court rejected the argument, which stated that the NCA does not require actual delivery of the Section 129 letter.
+The High Court held that it was sufficient for the credit provider to show that it had sent the Section 129 notice to the consumer’s chosen address – the credit provider need not show that the consumer actually received the notice.

-The Sebolas took the matter to the Constitutional Court where Constitutional Judge ruled that the credit provider must be able to prove that the notice has been delivered to the consumer.
+The Sebolas took the matter to the Constitutional Court, where the Constitutional Judge ruled that the credit provider must be able to prove that the Section 129 notice has been delivered to the consumer.
 This can be done by proving that the letter was sent by registered mail to the consumer’s address and that the notice reached the appropriate post office for delivery to the consumer.
-If the credit provider cannot prove the above, the credit provider cannot execute against the property until it has met the requirements of the act.
+If the credit provider cannot prove the above, they cannot execute against the property until it has met the requirements of the act.

-So be aware, credit providers must be able to show that they have sent the letter by registered mail as well as that it has obtained a track and trace printout from the post office to show that the letter was indeed delivered to the correct post office.
+So be aware that, credit providers must be able to show that they have sent the letter by registered mail and that they have obtained a track-and-trace printout from the post office to show that the letter of demand in South Africa was indeed delivered to the correct post office.

 prev